Cwanyo/TaxiReview/README.md

 ### View the reviews from other users
 - Show taxi details
-- Overall rating & comment
+- Overall rating and comment

 # Prototype
 ![Prototype Taxi Review](doc/prototype.png)